runemadsen/rune.js/documentation.md

 # Documentation

-This is where the documentation will be!
+This is the technical documentation for Rune.js.
+See [Getting started](index.html) for a quick introduction on how to use the library.

 ## `Rune`